-where g_m is the transconductance gain of the CFTA and Z_z is an external impedance connected to the z-terminal.
+In above equations, the parameter g_m refers to the transconductance gain of the CFTA and Z_z is an external impedance connected to the terminal z.
 The CFTA consists essentially of the current follower at the input part and the multi-output transcondcutance amplifier at the output part.
-According to equation (1), the f-terminal forms the current input terminal at ground potential ($v_f = 0$) and the output current at the z-terminal (i_z) follows the current (i_f) through the f-terminal.
-The voltage drop at the z-terminal (v_z) is then converted to a current at the x-terminal (i_x) by a g_m -parameter.
+According to equation (1), the terminal f forms the current input terminal at ground potential ($v_f = 0$) and the output current at the terminal z (i_z) follows the current (i_f) through the terminal f.
+The voltage drop at the terminal z (v_z) is then converted to a current at the terminal x (i_x) by a g_m parameter.
 In general, the g_m -value is adjustable over several decades by a supplied bias current/voltage, which lends electronic controllability to design circuit parameters.